students

 This depends on the type of submission and the reliance agreement being requested, and whether Tufts SBER IRB will be the IRB of Record or the Relying IRB.

-For requests that Tufts SBER IRB cede review to another IRB (Tufts IRB is the Relying IRB), we would need to review the protocol, consent template, and any other relevant study documentation being submitted to the IRB of Record.
-We would also need to receive documentation of approval from the IRB of Record when it becomes available.
+For requests that ask the Tufts SBER IRB to cede review to, or rely on, another IRB (Tufts IRB is the Relying IRB), the IRB needs to review the protocol, consent(s), and any other relevant study documentation being submitted to the IRB of Record.
+The Tufts SBER IRB also needs to receive documentation of approval from the IRB of Record when it becomes available.

 Generally, an institution is engaged in the conduct of human research when investigators from that institution do any of the following: